 Compared to its predecessor, the chipset helps the Realme GT5 deliver a 35% and 25% increase in CPU and GPU performance, respectively.
-The power consumption reduction rate is 40% for the CPU and 45% for the GPU.
+The CPU and GPU power consumption reduction rates are 40% and 45%, respectively.

 The Realme GT5 also comes with the X7 discrete display chip.
 The purpose of this chip is unknown.
 However, this will help provide a smooth display with a higher refresh rate.